Servings: 24 serving(s)

 - Stir dry into the wet mixture in two additions (don’t over mix).

-- Scrape dough onto a lightly floured surface and roll ½” thick.
+- Scrape dough onto a lightly floured surface and roll or pat ½” thick.

 - Cut into rounds and prick with a fork.